Read the grant description in the Program Guide for Professors before you complete the application.

 Section 3 (approximately one page, addressing selection criterion 6)

 Describe the interactions with the supporting organizations and ensure that the material required from them is attached to the application.
 Describe the plan for knowledge and technology transfer, including the strategy for communicating the research results.
 Use the Intellectual Property (Attachment) section to attach a copy of any research or intellectual property agreement related to this project that exists between the academic institution and the supporting organizations.
-Please note that NSERC has a new policy.
+Agreements must conform to NSERC’s Policy on Intellectual Property.

 Section 4 (approximately one page, addressing selection criterion 7)